About Deploy Yourself School of Leadership

 Deploy Yourself is for those who seek long term benefits and gain, even at the expense of short term pain.
-If you are serious about change and want to know yourself better, you have come to the right place.
+If you are serious about change, you have come to the right place.
 Deploy Yourself is not for those who are looking for short term fixes.
 Go further only if you are ready to look within, answer the tough questions, and confront facing what you might not want to face.